Lyme Disease Specialist - Avoca, PA

 The Centers for Disease Control and Prevention reported approximately 30,000 cases of Lyme disease each year.
-Julio Ramos, MD, FACR, FACP, and Tracy Sokoloski, CRNP, at Ramos Rheumatology, PC in Avoca, Pennsylvania, practice and make their homes in an area known for tick activity and understand the importance of early testing and treatment for Lyme disease.
-Call Ramos Rheumatology to schedule an appointment today.
+Dr. Julio Ramos and Tracy Sokoloski, CRNP, at Ramos Rheumatology, PC in Avoca, Pennsylvania, practice and make their homes in an area known for tick activity and understand the importance of early testing and treatment for Lyme disease.

-Lyme disease is a bacterial infection caused by disease-carrying ticks that transmit it to people.
-You can get infected without realizing it because the bacteria are often carried by tiny immature ticks that are hard to see or feel.
+Lyme disease is a bacterial infection transmitted to people by disease-carrying ticks.
+You can get infected without even realizing - the bacteria are often carried by tiny immature ticks that are hard to see or feel.

 Early symptoms often resemble the flu or general fatigue, so you may not connect the symptoms with a tick bite.
 About 70-80% of those infected with the bacteria develop a rash, which begins at the bite, then gradually expands.
 It may develop a bulls-eye appearance, but it can also look like an ordinary rash.